bartvanhoey/FunctionalCSharp/README.md

 To prevent the NullReferenceException occurring, developers add null checks.
 These null checks are definitely needed, but they create a lot of noise in the codebase.

+## Function Types in Functional Programming

+### downward-crossing functions

+Functions mapping elevated values to a regular values.
+* Average, Sum and count for IEnumerable.
+* Match for Option

+### upward-crossing functions (World-crossing functions)

+Functions mapping regular values to a elevated values.
+Some("apple"), Int.Parse("5"),
-## World-crossing functions (upward-crossing functions)
+World-crossing functions are functions that go

-World-crossing functions are functions that go from the world of **normal values T** to the world of **elevated values (C<T>)**
+    from the world of **normal values T** to the world of **elevated values (C<T>)**

-## downward-crossing functions

-Goes from an elevated value to a normal value.
-Average, Sum and count for IEnumerable.
-Match for Option
+### Functions mapping Elevated values

+These functions remain within the abstraction (elevated world), like Map, Bind, Where, OrderBy, ...

 ## C# New Language Features